gongchunye/ppyNFS/README.md

 		correctProduct = NF(Poly([22939402657683071224L, 54100105785512562427L, 22455983949710645412L])) # correct product, as per Briggs'
 		self.assertEqual(prod,correctProduct)

 A complete (dirty) implementation of NFS in python is being rewritten to ppyNFS, with the aims of making the code cleaner.
-Though, I don't claim that this code is tidy.
+Though, I don't claim that this code is absolutely tidy.
 The polynomial and number field logic is mostly rewritten.
-The main NFS stages that are finished are:
+The main NFS stages that has been rewritten are:

 [X] init